What do we like to do with students? Good question!

 All study and no fun makes life very, very dull!

 We understand you are coming to Monterey to study; and for most, to obtain a degree.
-Others are visiting scholars with research projects.
+Others are visiting scholars with research projects and some are exchange students here for a short time.
 All of you will be very busy.

-1: We want to welcome YOU and help you learn how to survive in Monterey!
+1: We want to welcome YOU as you arrive and help you learn to survive in Monterey!

 2: Do you have questions?
 Like where to find different things?
 What to do if you feel sick or have an emergency?